About Early Childhood Education

 The Early Childhood Education degree places emphasis on the needs of children from birth to grade 2 in urban districts.
 Balance your rigorous course load with on-the-ground experiences in classrooms and you’ll graduate ready to be a New York State-certified teacher.

 - Learn from a faculty of educators, teacher trainers, active and retired teachers, superintendents, and education directors

 - One-on-one teaching helps you grasp the unique developmental and linguistic needs of early childhood learners

-Learn from professionals who have had years of experience in the classroom and in school administration.
-Your course load is a challenging mix of academics with several mentored internships to give you plenty of real-world experience.
-But don’t worry: your professors will be there to guide you every step of the way.
+Monroe’s education program, taught by dedicated faculty, combines pedagogy and content knowledge to make sure you are a well-trained, skillful teacher.
+Your course load is a challenging mix of academics with guided fieldwork every semester to give you opportunities to practice what your'e learning in real classrooms.
+But don’t worry: your professors and cooperating teachers will be there to guide you every step of the way.

 Monroe gave me real-world teaching experience, and I landed a job straight out of college.

 BS Early Childhood Education, 2018

 Head Kindergarten Teacher, Bronx Charter School for Excellence

 Monroe's Early Childhood program culminates with a second full semester of student teaching, where candidates spend 14 weeks in an ECE classroom, practicing their teaching skills with support from both the cooperating teacher and Monroe professors.
 Care is given to provide students with rich and diversified experienced with highly qualified teachers.
 The goal of this final course is for students to gradually take on more classroom responsibility and be ready for their own classrooms.
 Responsibilities include planning and teaching whole group and small group lessons, being part of the classroom and school-wide environment and support, and learning to collaborate with parents.